georgiagrayland/sports-expense-tracker/README.md

 **Expense Price**
 - Once the user has entered a name for the expense, they are then invited to enter a price.
 - This must be a number >= 1 and can be to as many decimal places as they wish.
+- The instruction to the user that the number must be 1 or above is in the introductory message.
 	- This number will automatically be rounded to 2 decimal places when shown in the expense report
  - Once a valid price has been entered the user is presented with a message saying they entered an expense: